 Each week Cee of Cee’s Photography challenges bloggers with a fun prompt.
-This week we’re to find photos of subjects that are funny.
-These all bring a smile to my face.
+This week we’re to share photos that capture one thing or the number 1.
+What delightful photos will you share?

 Written by Mark Reibstein and illustrated by Ed Young Wabi Sabi is a poetic book about Japan.
 Here Wabi Sabi is a cat, who’s puzzled by her name.
 She sets off to find someone wise enough to explain her inexplicable Japanese name.